-- Students in the “Class of 2021” (current freshmen) will receive the newest eLearning Computer Model—the ASUS Chromebook on or about August 12, 2017.
+- Students in the “Class of 2022” (current freshmen) will receive the newest eLearning Computer Model—the Lenovo 100e Chromebook on or around August 11, 2018.

 - All HS students can choose to participate in the "BYOD" program.

-- Current junior and senior district-provided laptops will be running Windows 7 Professional operating software.
+- Current senior district-provided laptops will be running Windows 7 Professional operating software.

 - Both AHS and DCHS campuses are now operating with a new wireless upgrade, allowing for increased speed and security.

 - District buildings have the capability to allow for presenters and visitors to have guest internet access.

 In addition to the DCPS Wi-Fi 2 network, the DCPS Open Network is available in all buildings for staff members (Personally Owned Devices) and guests.